eclipsesource/jsonforms/partials/docs/customrenderer-ts.md

 * `src/ui-schema.ts` contains the UI schema.
 * `src/app.ts` contains the implementation of `MyController`, which imports the data and UI schema in order to provide them to the JSON Forms directive in `src/index.html`.
 Moreover, this controller provides a simple data object.

-Having a closer look at `src/index.html`, we see that `MyController` to provide the input to the JSON Forms directive in order to render a form for the data object and the data schema.
+Having a closer look at `src/index.html`, we see that `MyController` provides the input to the JSON Forms directive in order to render a form for the data object and the data schema.

 The data schema in `src/schema.ts` defines three properties: `name` and `description` of type `string`, as well as `done` of type `boolean`.